Sunak: Tories found to have broken betting rules will be booted out of party

 But, he added: “What I can tell you is if anyone is found to have broken the rules, not only should they face the full consequences of the law, I will make sure that they are booted out of the Conservative Party.”

+He was subjected to calls of “shame on you” from the Question Time audience after he said he would prioritise the UK’s security over the European Convention on Human Rights.

+He said he was “prepared to do what it takes” to begin sending asylum seekers to Rwanda, adding that the country does not need a “foreign court” to issue instructions on border security.

-Preceding the Prime Minister in the Question Time line-up was Sir Keir Starmer, who said Jeremy Corbyn would have been a better prime minister than Boris Johnson.
+Preceding the Prime Minister in the two-hour programme’s line-up was Sir Keir Starmer, who said Jeremy Corbyn would have been a better prime minister than Boris Johnson.

 The Labour leader ducked a volley of questions over whether he truly believed his predecessor would make a “great” premier.